-Pursuant to SEC rules, the Company has elected to provide access to our proxy materials over the internet.
-Accordingly, we are sending to many of our stockholders a Notice of Internet Availability of Proxy Materials (a "Notice") instead of sending a paper copy of the proxy materials.
+Pursuant to SEC rules, the Company has elected to provide access to our proxy materials via the internet.
+Accordingly, we are sending to many of our stockholders a Notice of Internet Availability of

+Proxy Materials (a "Notice") instead of sending a paper copy of the proxy materials.
 All stockholders receiving a Notice will have the ability to access the proxy materials on a website referenced in the Notice or to request a printed set of proxy materials.
-Instructions on how to access the proxy materials over the internet or to request printed copies may be found in the Notice and in this proxy statement.
-In addition, the Notice contains instructions on how you may request to access proxy materials in printed form by mail or electronically on an ongoing basis.
-We encourage stockholders to take advantage of the availability of the proxy materials on the internet to help reduce the environmental impact of our annual meetings, and reduce the cost to the Company associated with the printing and mailing of proxy materials.
+Instructions on how to access the proxy materials via the internet or to request printed copies may be found in the Notice and in this proxy statement.
+In addition, the Notice contains instructions on how you may request to access proxy materials electronically on an ongoing basis as well as how to request the proxy materials in printed form by mail.
+We encourage stockholders to take advantage of the availability of the proxy materials on the internet to help reduce the environmental impact of our annual meetings and reduce the cost to the Company associated with the printing and mailing of proxy materials.